waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Emergency Switch (20, 11): ON.

 # Current Strategy: Rescue Director
 - Warehouse Search Start: Turn 11000.
-Current Turn: 11022.
+Current Turn: 11023.
-- Method: Navigate east through the gap at (8, 12-13) to reach the central warehouse area.
+- Method: Navigate to Section 4 (x >= 16) and explore north to find an entry to Section 3 (x=9-14).
 - Method: Interact with the Gentleman at (12, 8) and collect the item at (13, 9).
 - Method: Systematically engage all Rocket personnel to clear the path to the real Director.
 - Tactical: Gneiss (Lv41) leads with Rollout against Flying/Poison/Fire; Calcifer (Lv44) counters Grass.